 (When the cake comes out of the oven, you can easily remove it by holding the sides of the paper and lifting the cake out of the pan.)

 2 Mix together sour cream and baking soda: In a small bowl, mix together the baking soda and sour cream; set aside.

 3 Toss dates, raisins, cherries with flour: Combine the dates, raisins, cherries, and nuts with 1/4 cup of the flour and toss to coat the fruit and nuts.
 Set aside.

 4 Beat butter and sugar, add egg, orange rind, sour cream and baking soda, add flour and salt, add fruit and nuts: Beat together the butter and sugar.
 Mix in the egg, then the orange rind, then the sour cream/baking soda mix.
 Add the flour and the salt and mix together.
 Combine fruit/nut mixture with creamed ingredients and mix well to distribute the fruit and nuts evenly.

 4 Pour batter into baking pan and bake: Pour batter into a prepared 5x9-inch loaf pan (see note) and bake at 325°F for one and a half to two hours or until a toothpick or wooden skewer inserted into the center comes out clean.
 Place a pan of water in the oven when the cake goes in.
 Water may need to be replenished during baking.

 6 Cool on a rack: Remove to a rack to cool for 5 minutes.
 Use the edges of the parchment paper to lift the cake out of the pan.
 Let cool completely.
 Wrap tightly with aluminum foil and plastic wrap to store.
-If you want, you can sprinkle on a few ounces of Bourbon, especially if you would like to store the fruit cake for a while.
+If you want, you can sprinkle on a few ounces of brandy or bourbon, especially if you would like to store the fruit cake for a while.